-Three years after I launched Echotopia, V. stopped by my market stall one Saturday, looked thoughtfully at my set-up, and told me about Dr. Robin Wall Kimmerer's book Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge & the Teachings of Plants.
-V. then said that my mission-driven business embodied Dr. Kimmerer's philosophy.
+Three years after I launched Echotopia, Valeska stopped by my market stall one Saturday, looked thoughtfully at my set-up, and then told me about Dr. Robin Wall Kimmerer and her book Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge & the Teachings of Plants.
+Valeska then said that my mission-driven business embodied Dr. Kimmerer's philosophy.
 After hearing that news, I read the book.
-Though I don't believe in s/hero worship, Robin Wall Kimmerer is now one of my guiding lights.
+Robin Wall Kimmerer is now one of my guiding lights.
 Her glorious, healing, sense-making book has become my sacred text.

-Dr. Kimmerer's chapter on Aster & Goldenrod, for instance, has particular resonance.
+Dr. Kimmerer's chapter on Aster & Goldenrod has particular resonance.
 Years ago, I paired these two in my front garden for late-season pollinator food and, yes, beauty.
-As a career arts educator and occasional visual artist, I loved the color combination.
+As an occasional visual artist, I loved the color combination.
 I had taken an introductory workshop on beneficial natives at Blue Water Baltimore and had transformed my small gardens with selected plants who provided food for the greatest numbers of pollinators throughout the growing seasion.
 Turns out, Aster and Goldenrod also compete for space, and are constantly moving and changing.
 But that's another story.
-Still, every year, hungry & tired bees congregate at both plants until frost time, wherever and however Aster & Goldenrod are on offer.
-Front garden photos below are from 2016.
+Turns out, I have only scratched the surface of learning about local native plants in my garden.
+Still, every year, hungry & tired bees congregate at both plants until frost time, wherever Aster & Goldenrod are on offer.